[Though we may receive a commission through affiliate links, our reviews are independent and unsolicited.]

 Why red tea and not black?
 Because in China, they label tea according to the shade of the liquor, which is the part you drink.
 But in the West, we label teas by the leaf color, which in black tea is usually, but not always, black.

-The umami feeling could be why Dian Hong is frequently consumed after dinner to help digestion and stimulate pleasant conversation.
+Dian Hong is frequently consumed after dinner to help digestion and stimulate pleasant conversation.
 Many also say that Dian Hong is their daily black tea, perhaps because of its clean and smooth finish.

 Dian Hong Black Tea Highlights:

 - Excellent daily or dinner tea at a great price.